vorburger/LearningKubernetes-CodeLabs/docs/install.md

 ## Local (or VM) Installations

+### kind

+https://kind.sigs.k8s.io is kind enough to make it as easy as:

+    go install sigs.k8s.io/kind@v0.17.0

+    kind create cluster

 ### minikube

+#### minikube with KVM

 One of easiest ways to get started on a developer workstation is to use https://minikube.sigs.k8s.io/docs/start, with a [fixed](https://minikube.sigs.k8s.io/docs/handbook/config/#selecting-a-kubernetes-version)